Chocolate Ice Cream

-I apologize for giving you all another ice cream post right after the CCC dough ice cream, but I made a this a while ago and have been debating on whether I should blog about it since I didn’t like it and didn’t like the photos of the ice cream due to the low light.
+I apologize for giving you all another ice cream post right after the CCC dough ice cream, but I made a Chocolate Ice Cream a while ago and have been debating on whether I should blog about it since I didn’t like it and didn’t like the photos of the ice cream due to the low light.

 - To show off the new knife I got for my birthday!!!
 Woot!
 Thanks, mom!!

-- To ask you all what I could do to this recipe to make it taste better.
+- To ask you all what I could do to this chocolate ice cream recipe to make it taste better.

 Milk Chocolate Ice Cream